TW-GHC18-Booth/infrastructure-as-code/README.md

 1. Your challenge is to make changes to two files in the root directory so that your container and application infrastructure tests pass:
     * `Dockerfile` - the 'recipe' for configuring your application in a container
     * `makefile` - defines commands to build, run and test your container
-1. First, run the container locally and look at the web page.
+1. First, run the container locally and view the web page at `http://localhost:5000`.
    ```
    $ make build-and-run
    ```